 - Retirement Account (RA): used for your retirement

-It’s important to note that for members aged 55 and above, the CPF SA will be closed from the second half of January 2025, and all funds will be transferred to your RA.
+(Note: for members aged 55 and above, the CPF SA has been closed since the second half of January 2025. all funds will be transferred to your RA.)

 What is a SRS Account